 Tax on termination payments – 6th April 2020

 Termination payments over the sum of £30,000 become subject to employer NICs.

 Parental bereavement leave and pay – 6th April 2020

 Employees who lose a child under the age of 18 or suffer a stillbirth from the 24th week of pregnancy, on or after this date, gain the right to two weeks’ leave.
 The two weeks’ leave may be taken as one block, or as two non-consecutive one-week blocks, at any time during the 56 weeks following the child’s death.

-The leave will paid at the same statutory rate as other family friendly rights the employee has 26 weeks’ service.
+The leave will be paid at the same statutory rate as other family-friendly rights the employee has 26 weeks’ service.

 National Living Wage increased – 25th November 2020

 From April 2021 the National Living Wage would rise to £8.91 an hour (an increase of 2.2%) and be extended to 23 and 24 year olds.